SystemsApproach/ops/arch.rst

 managing AMP!

-AMP includes one or more portals targeted at different stakeholders. :numref:`Figure %s <fig-amp>` shows two examples: an User Portal intended for enterprise admins that need to manage services delivered to end users, and an Operations Portal intended for the ops team responsible for keeping Aether up-to-date and running smoothly.
-Identifying the relevant stakeholders is an important prerequisite for establishing a cloud service, and while the example we use may not be suitable for all situations (e.g., some organizations might delegate certain control privileges to end users, via a “self-service” portal), it does represent a natural division between those that *use* cloud services and those that *support* or *operate* cloud services.
+AMP includes one or more portals targeted at different stakeholders. :numref:`Figure %s <fig-amp>` shows the two primary examples we focus on in this book: an User Portal intended for enterprise admins that need to manage services delivered to a local site, and an Operations Portal intended for the ops team responsible for keeping Aether up-to-date and running smoothly.
+Again, other stakeholders (classes of users) are possible, but this distinction does represent a natural division between those that *use* cloud services and those that *operate* cloud services.

 .. _fig-amp:
 .. figure:: figures/Slide5.png